 To the layman, the lengthy Social Security application process seems like a bunch of bureaucratic nonsense.
 With millions of federal claims being processed monthly across the United States, states like California need time to process medical evaluations and schedule hearings, which run wait times into the two-year mark in some cases

-While the Law Offices of Kropach & Kropach cannot promise faster Social Security claims processing, we know facing disability judges without counsel can be both intimidating, and often frustrating.
-The largest part of Social Security claim denials has to do with incomplete applications or missing medical records, both which our Los Angeles Social Security disability benefits attorney can assist with.
+While the Law Offices of Kropach & Kropach cannot promise faster Social Security claims to process, we know facing disability judges without counsel can be both intimidating, and often frustrating.
+The largest part of Social Security claims denials have to do with incomplete applications or missing medical records, both which our Los Angeles Social Security disability benefits attorney can assist with.

 Our fees are contingent on performance, meaning Social Security disability applicants will not pay upfront costs, paying only our office after approval has been secured.